vanstyn/DBIx-Class-AuditAny/README.md

       }
     );

-The rationale of this approach is that change tracking isn't necesarily something that needs to be, or should be, defined as a built-in attribute of the schema class.
+The rationale of this approach is that change tracking isn't necessarily something that needs to be, or should be, defined as a built-in attribute of the schema class.
 Additionally, because of the object-based approach, it is possible to attach multiple Auditors to a single schema object with multiple calls to DBIx::Class::AuditAny->track.